Northern Ireland (Miscellaneous Provisions) Act

 Groups Affected

-- Secretary of State for Northern Ireland: Takes on additional responsibilities for reporting on the impact of potential changes to the above-mentioned bodies.
+- Secretary of State for Northern Ireland: Takes on additional reporting responsibilities.

 Powered by nyModel